gaultier/blog/rust_c++_interop_trick.md

 Comment count: 2
 ```

-The output is slightly different for the uuid, because we use in the Rust implementation the default debug form, but the content is the same.
+The output is slightly different for the uuid, because we use in the Rust implementation the default `Debug` trait to print the slice, but the content is the same.

 A couple of thoughts:
 - The calls `alice.write_comment(..)` and `RUST_write_comment(alice, ..)` are strictly equivalent and in fact, a C++ compiler will transform the former into the latter in a pure C++ codebase, if you look at the assembly generated.
 So our Rust function is just mimicking what the C++ compiler would do anyway.
 However, we are free to have the `User` argument be in any position in the function.
+An other way to say it: We rely on the API, not the ABI, compatibility.
-- The Rust implementation can freely read and modify private members of the C++ class, for example the `comment_count` is only accessible in C++ through the getter, but Rust can just access it as if it was public.
+- The Rust implementation can freely read and modify private members of the C++ class, for example the `comment_count` field is only accessible in C++ through the getter, but Rust can just access it as if it was public.
 That's because `public/private` are just rules enforced by the C++ compiler.
 However your CPU does not know nor care.
 The bytes are the bytes.
 If you can access the bytes at runtime, it does not matter that they were marked 'private' in the source code.
 - We have to use tedious casts which is normal.
 We are indeed reinterpreting memory from one type (`User`) to another (`UserC`).
 This is allowed by the standard because the C++ class is a 'standard layout class'.
-If it was not the case, this would be undefined behavior.
+If it was not the case, this would be undefined behavior and likely work on some platforms but break on others.

-## Accessing `std::string` from Rust
+## Accessing std::string from Rust

-`std::string` should be an opaque type from the perspective of Rust, because it is not the same across platforms or even compiler versions.
+`std::string` should be an opaque type from the perspective of Rust, because it is not the same across platforms or even compiler versions, so we cannot exactly describe its layout.

 But we only want to access the underlying bytes of the string.
 We thus need a helper on the C++ side, that will extract these bytes for us.

 First, the Rust side.
 We define a helper type `ByteSliceView` which is a pointer and a length (the equivalent of a `std::string_view` in C++ latest versions and `&[u8]` in Rust), and our Rust function now takes an additional parameter, the `name`: